 The certificates tab is WWPass’ certificate manager.
 It allows a user to view, import and delete X.509 certificates controlled by a WWPass KeySet.

-X.509 certificates prove your identity when you use your PassKey or PassKey for Mobile to authenticate within a domain, application, service, or website.
+X.509 certificates prove your identity when you use your PassKey to authenticate within a domain, application, service, or website.
 They may be used to exchange secure mail and access encrypted file systems.

 Once a certificate is added to your KeySet, it is encrypted by the PassKey and stored in WWPass’ cloud storage, where it is encrypted again, fragmented, and dispersed.
 There is no single point of vulnerability from which it could be stolen.